popew/ScoreboardApp/README.md

 ## Technologies

 - The architecture of the project is inspired by [Clean Architecture Template](https://github.com/jasontaylordev/CleanArchitecture)
-- ASP.NET Core 7
-- Entity Framework Core 7
+- The project was started using .NET6 and EF Core 6.
+Updated to .NET7.
 - Notable packages: MediatR, AutoMapper, FluentValidation
 - Basic telemetry with [OpenTelemetry](https://opentelemetry.io/) and [OpenZipkin](https://zipkin.io/)
 - Integration tests: XUnit, TestContainers, Bogus, FluentAssertions